Fighting Waterholes massacre: Background

 On 1 March 1840, the Whyte brothers (William, George, Pringle and James Whyte) of the Konongwootong sheep run, along with their servants, were involved in the Fighting Hills massacre.
 Aboriginal protector Charles Sievwright investigated the incident but was unable to secure evidence from any third party witnesses, despite depositions from the participants admitting to the killing.

 Massacre

 On 1 April, after the Konongwootong Gundidj stole sheep, the Whyte brothers and station hands Henry Skilton and William Fox rode off looking for the offenders.
 Having not found the sheep or Aboriginal people, the Whyte brothers rode off to the nearest station while the remaining station hands rode on to the home station.
 It was on the way there that station hands came upon "numerous old men, women and children" camping near waterholes.
 The station hands killed all the members of the camp.
-There was varying reports of the numbers of the slain, from "numerous" to 40 and 60.
+There were varying reports of the numbers of the slain, from "numerous" to 40 and 60.